-- Mixing with food: Using a spoon, mix the recommended number of REYATAZ oral powder packets with a minimum of one tablespoon of food (such as applesauce or yogurt).
-Feed the mixture to the infant or young child.
-Add an additional one tablespoon of food to the small container, mix, and feed the child the residual mixture. - Mixing with a beverage such as milk or water in a small drinking cup: Using a spoon, mix the recommended number of REYATAZ oral powder packets with a minimum of 30 mL of the beverage.
+- Mixing with a beverage such as milk or water in a small drinking cup: Using a spoon, mix the recommended number of REYATAZ oral powder packets with a minimum of 30 mL of the beverage.
 Have the child drink the mixture.
 Add an additional 15 mL more of beverage to the drinking cup, mix, and have the child drink the residual mixture.
 If water is used, food should also be taken at the same time. - Mixing with liquid infant formula using an oral dosing syringe and a small medicine cup: Using a spoon, mix the recommended number of REYATAZ oral powder packets with 10 mL of prepared liquid infant formula.
 Draw up the full amount of the mixture into an oral syringe and administer into either right or left inner cheek of infant.
 Pour another 10 mL of formula into the medicine cup to rinse off remaining REYATAZ oral powder in cup.
 Draw up residual mixture into the syringe and administer into either right or left inner cheek of infant. - Administer ritonavir immediately following REYATAZ powder administration. - Administer the entire dosage of REYATAZ oral powder (mixed in the food or beverage) within one hour of preparation (may leave the mixture at room temperature during this one hour period).
 Ensure that the patient eats or drinks all the food or beverage that contains the powder.
 Additional food may be given after consumption of the entire mixture.

-2.5 Dosage Adjustments in Pregnant Patients
+2.6 Dosage Adjustments in Pregnant Patients

-Table 4 includes the recommended dosage of REYATAZ capsules and ritonavir in treatment-naive and treatment-experienced pregnant patients.
+Table 4 includes the recommended dosage of REYATAZ capsules and ritonavir in treatmentnaive and treatment-experienced pregnant patients.
 In these patients, REYATAZ must be administered with ritonavir.
-There are no dosage adjustments for postpartum patients (see Table 1 for the recommended REYATAZ dosage in adults).
-[See Use in Specific Populations (8.1).]
+There are no dosage adjustments for postpartum patients (see Table 1 for the recommended REYATAZ dosage in adults) [see Use in Specific Populations (8.1)].

-Table 4: Recommended Dosage of REYATAZ and Ritonavir in Pregnant Patientsa
+Table 4:Recommended Dosage of REYATAZ and Ritonavir in Pregnant Patients^a

 REYATAZ Ritonavir

 Once Daily Once Daily

 Dosage Dosage

-Treatment-Naive and Treatment-Expe rienced
+Treatment-Naive and Treatment-Experie nced

 Recommended Regimen 300 mg 100 mg

-Treatment-Experienced During the Sec or Tenofovir b cond or Third Trimester When ( Coadministered with either H2RA
+Treatment-Experienced During the Secor Tenofovir DF ^b nd or Third Trimester When Co administered with either H2RA or

-In combination with either H2RA or tenofovir 400 mg 100 mg
+In combination with either H2RA or tenofovir DF 400 mg 100 mg

-&lt;sup>a See Drug Interactions (7) for instructions concerning coadministration of acid reducing medications (eg, H2RA or PPIs), and other antiretroviral drugs (eg, efavirenz, tenofovir, and didanosine).
+^a See Drug Interactions (7) for instructions concerning coadministration of acid-reducing medications (eg, H2RA or PPIs), and other antiretroviral drugs (eg, efavirenz, tenofovir DF, and didanosine).